March is a busy time on the allotment – the days are lengthening and getting warmer, and the growing season is getting underway.

 Sow beetroot, broad beans, salads and Swiss chard direct into well-prepared soil.
 You could also make early sowings of carrots, peas, spinach and radishes if the soil is warm enough.
 You can also start off aubergines, chillies and peppers, plus tomatoes, under cover.

 March is the last month for planting bare-root fruit trees and bushes.
-You can also plant bare-root strawberry runners, asparagus crowns and Jerusalem artichokes and plant out shallots and onion sets.
+You can also plant bare-root strawberry runners, asparagus crowns and Jerusalem artichokes and plant out garlic, shallots and onion sets.

 Find out about allotment jobs for April.